FAQs & Instructions

 SUNFLAIR can also be used to sterilize bandages and other medical equipment.
 Or crafts such as melting wax for candle making.

 1) On a windy day, place a flat rock in each side stabilizer of the SUNFLAIR Solar Oven.

 3) Repeated zipping and unzipping will result in heat loss.
-As with a conventional oven, the more you open and close the flap, the longer food will take to cook.
+As with a conventional oven, the more it’s opened and closed, the longer food will take to cook.

-4) Thin, dark colored pots absorb heat and cook food best.
+6) Thin, dark pots absorb heat and cook food best.
 For best results, use SUNFLAIR bakeware.

-5) While it is possible to use your SunFlair on partly cloudy days, cooking times will be longer.
+7) While it is possible to use the oven on partly cloudy days, cooking times will be longer.
 With full cloud cover, cooking is not possible.